 - In the URL text box, type https://utility.arcgis.com/usrsvcs/servers/24b7c7752170431a95719323a9e71a5e/rest/services/WRO_World_Ecophysiographic_Data/ImageServer and press the Enter or Tab key.

 The service's information is retrieved and ArcGIS Server web service is automatically chosen from the Type drop-down options.

 - Click Next.

 The Title text box is automatically populated with WRO_World_Ecophysiographic_Data and a folder is automatically chosen in the Folder drop-down menu.
-In ArcGIS Online, the Summary text box is automatically populated with details about the service.

 - In the Tags text box, type weightedOverlayService.

 If the weightedOverlayService tag is not included, the service does not appear as an option in GeoPlanner.